Updated on September 6th, 2023

 5. Night Watch

 Each night at the sanctuary there are people needed to be on security for the threat of poachers.
 Tonight was my night.
 In theory, this involves at least one person being alert at any given time to watch & listen for anything unusual (mainly cars, lights, dogs) acting suspiciously.
 You need to occasionally do a survey with the light of 360 degrees around the platform & radio to the coordinator in charge if you suspect anything.
-Reality is that you do all of this BUT you also sleep under the (regularly shooting!) stars, on a raised wooden platform next to the lions’ enclosure, being woken up periodically when the silence is broken by the power of a chorus of roaring from the 3 lions below.
+Reality is that you do all of this BUT you also sleep under the (regularly shooting!) stars.
+Your bed is on a raised wooden platform next to the lions’ enclosure.
+You are also woken up periodically when the silence is broken by a chorus of roaring from the lions below.
 It was awesome!

 Needless to say, I quickly turned the light out & hid in my sleeping bag until they quietened down.
 I didn’t see them or know where they were but heard all I needed to & eventually went back to sleep.